 - 1. Interface of a representation of persistence that allows averaging (so that the average object is of the same type). - 2.
 Interface of representation of persistence that allows computations of distances. - 3.
-Interface of representation of persistence that allows computations of scalar products. - 4.
-Interface of representation of persistence that allows vectorization. - 5.
-Interface of representation of persistence that allows computations of real-valued characteristics of objects.
+Interface of representation of persistence that allows computations of scalar product.

-At the moment an implementation of the following representations of persistence are available (further details of those representations will be discussed later):
+And then to implement various currently known representations based on those interfaces.
+At the moment we have the implementation of following classes available (further details of those representations will be discussed later):

-1. Exact persistence landscapes (allow averaging, computation of distances, scalar products, vectorizations and real value characteristics).
+- 1. Exact persistence landscapes (allow averaging, computation of distances and scalar products). - 2.
+Persistence landscapes on a grid (allow averaging, computation of distances and scalar products). - 3.
+Persistence heat maps various representations where one put some weighted or not Gaussian kernel for each point of diagram (allow averaging, computation of distances and scalar products).

-- 2. Persistence landscapes on a grid (allow averaging, computation of distances scalar products, vectorizations and real value characteristics). - 3.
-Persistence heat maps various representations where one put some weighted or not Gaussian kernel for each point of diagram (allow averaging, computation of distances, scalar products, vectorizations and real value characteristics). - 4.
-Persistence vectors (allow averaging, computation of distances, scalar products, vectorizations and real value characteristics). - 5.
-Persistence diagrams / barcodes (allow computation of distances, vectorizations and real value characteristics).
+- 4. Persistence vectors (allow averaging, computation of distances and scalar products). - 5.
+Persistence diagrams / barcodes (allow computation of distances).